-Conclusion on Range reached because: (i) the short-term trend direction in Range surface area is stable and (ii) the current Range surface area is approximately equal to the Favourable Reference Range.
+Conclusion on Range reached because: (i) the short-term trend direction in Range surface area is stable and (ii) the current Range surface area is approximately equivalent to the Favourable Reference Range.

-Conclusion on Population reached because: (i) the best estimate for population size is significantly higher than the Favourable Reference Population; and (ii) the short-term trend direction in Population size is increasing.
+Conclusion on Population reached because: (i) the short-term trend direction in Population size is stable; and (ii) the best estimate for population size is greater than the Favourable Reference Population.